-We will be using TopHat, which is an interactive system that will allow students to use their cell-phones, and/or tablets, and/or laptops to answer questions/quizzes instantly in class and at home.
+We will be using TopHat, which is an interactive system that will allow students to use their cellphones, tablets, or laptops to answer questions/quizzes instantly in class and at home.

 Please see more detailed information for creating a TopHat account under the section specific link to TopHat in BlackBoard for your individual section.